 You usually don’t need to take another dose of your HIV treatment if you vomit (are sick) after taking it, unless you see the remains of the pills in the vomit.
 If it is more than an hour after taking your treatment (or more than four hours if you are on Eviplera or rilpivirine), the drugs will already have been absorbed into your body.

 Practice first.
 To get into the routine of pill-taking, you could practise for a few weeks before starting.
-Try having mints or vitamin tablets at the times you’ll be taking your treatments.
+Try having mints or vitamin tablets at the times you’ll be taking your treatment.
 Learn from this and work with your healthcare team to come up with a schedule that is right for you.

 Remembering by association.
-Keep your medication in a place where you will remember to take it and try to link your pill-taking times with other daily routines – getting up, going to bed, meal times, taking the children to school, a particular radio or TV programme, or tea breaks at work.
+Keep your medication in a place where you will remember to take it and try to link your pill-taking times with other daily routines – eg, getting up, going to bed, meal times, taking the children to school, a particular radio or TV programme, or tea breaks at work.

-Right place & time.
+Right place and time.
 Collect your new prescription in plenty of time to ensure you have a good supply of drugs and make sure you keep your drugs in a safe, dry, cool place, away from children.
 Bathrooms are not ideal because of the humidity.